Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03a Public Factions/The Gilded Hammer Union.md

 > - [[Lazlo]] is assisting the [[Lambaro Institute of Innovation]] with experiments to stabilize rune-conductive alloys.
 > - [[Batrok]] of Group 3 retains honorary Union membership and may return to assist in the testing of hammer-tech relics.
 > - [[Mwingu]]’s forgeport has reported several encounters with black-market agents bearing modified Union sigils—an investigation is underway.
-> - Tensions rise in [[Mangagoy]] between the Union and local shipping guilds regarding control of reinforced relic packaging methods.
+> - Tensions rise in [[OneNote/Crossroads2025/Project 1 Archive/MangagoyNotes]] between the Union and local shipping guilds regarding control of reinforced relic packaging methods.

 ## History
 > Born from the ashes of southern forge-cults and independent masters during the prelude to the Rising, [[01 Campaign/02 Factions/03 Organization/03a Public Factions/The Gilded Hammer Union|The Gilded Hammer Union]] was founded on 28 Stonewake -6 PR.
 Their first act: the codification of an ethical relicsmithing code.
 Over time, they became the standard by which all post-Rising craft guilds were measured.